-The murders threw up many theories, but one centered on a motive of jealousy, that possibly two individuals may have been responsible for the slayings.
-One young man was brought into the suspect list after he and two accomplices were found to have raided and vandalized a local residence five months earlier and may have become jealous, upon hearing of the relationship between Betty Lou Jensen and David Faraday and the early reports that two sets of ballistics had been found at the crime scene, from .38 and .22 weaponry.
-Friends of the couple were interviewed, to search for a motive, in a 'shake the branches' and see what falls out technique, but alibis held strong and no credible suspects landed at their feet.
+The murders threw up many theories, however, one centered on a motive of jealousy, that possibly two individuals may have been responsible for the slayings.
+One young man became a person of interest after he and two accomplices were found to have raided and vandalized a local residence five months earlier, and may have become jealous upon hearing of the relationship between Betty Lou Jensen and David Faraday.
+Early newspaper reports had initially indicated that two sets of ballistics had been found at the crime scene, from .38 and .22 weaponry, which was soon corrected.
+Friends of the couple were interviewed to search for a motive, in a 'shake the branches' and see what falls out technique, but alibis held strong and no credible suspects landed at their feet.

-The Zodiac Killer laid claim to the Blue Rock Springs attack on Darlene Ferrin and Michael Mageau and the earlier murders in a phone call 40 minutes after the attack and by letter just 27 days after that fateful night.
-It is only then he corroborates us of his involvement in the Lake Herman Road murders seven months earlier.
-Taking into consideration these may have been his first murders, namely under the Zodiac banner, it seems unusual that a man gripped by the spotlight of attention would choose to wait more than half a year before announcing himself to the world, subsequently unleashing a barrage of communication right up to the Pines Card mailed on March 22nd 1971.
+Sergeant Jack Mulanax, in charge after the Blue Rock Springs attack some 6 months later, believed all four attacks to be the work of the Zodiac Killer - a view not held by Sergeant John Lynch, who also investigated the Zodiac murders and concluded that the Lake Herman Road murders were separate to Blue Rock Springs, Lake Berryessa and Presidio Heights.
+The Lake Herman Road murders were belatedly attributed to the Zodiac Killer after the arrival of three letters to the Vallejo Times-Herald, San Francisco Examiner and San Francisco Chronicle on July 31st 1969, along with his 'Debut of Zodiac' letter on August 4th, with the immortal phrase "This is the Zodiac speaking".
+The Zodiac Killer laid claim to the Blue Rock Springs attack on Darlene Ferrin and Michael Mageau and the earlier murders in a phone call 40 minutes after the attack, and by letter just 27 days after that fateful night.
+It is only then he corroborates his involvement in the Lake Herman Road murders, seven months earlier.
+Taking into consideration these may have been his first murders under the Zodiac umbrella, it seems unusual that a man gripped by the spotlight of attention would choose to wait more than half a year before announcing himself to the world, subsequently unleashing a barrage of communication right up to the Pines Card mailed on March 22nd 1971.

 In the last article on this site, the small town of Benicia was earmarked as the likely residence of the Zodiac Killer, taking into consideration the timeline and movements of the killer, particularly after the first two attacks at Lake Herman Road and Blue Rock Springs.
-Again we will explore this possibility, based on the mailing dates of his letters.
-Previously we stated that a serial killer will often begin his murders in a place of familiarity, close to home, but not too close, to facilitate an escape route with minimal risk and speedy return to the safety of home, known in geographic profiling terms as a 'buffer zone'.
-What we noticed that his early crimes, based on a home residence in Benicia, began at Lake Herman Road, only 5 miles from southern Benicia, extending to 9 miles to Blue Rock Springs, 50 miles to Lake Berryessa and finally 40 miles to Presidio Heights, slightly shorter than Lake Berryessa, but nevertheless his crimes were becoming more spread, as he ventured outwards.
+Again, we will explore this possibility, based on the mailing dates of his letters.
+Previously we stated that a serial killer will often begin his murders in a place of familiarity, close to home.
+The murderer wants to facilitate an escape route with minimal risk, as well as a speedy return to the safety of their residence, but not too close to bring the police to their doorstep, known in geographic profiling terms as a 'buffer zone'.
+It was noticed that his early crimes, based on a home residence in Benicia, began at Lake Herman Road, only 5 miles from southern Benicia, extending to 9 miles to Blue Rock Springs, 50 miles to Lake Berryessa and finally 40 miles to Presidio Heights - slightly less distance than Lake Berryessa, but as a general rule, his crimes were becoming more spread as he gained in confidence.